-In January last year, I wrote a post about veganism, highlighting a case that was making its way through the employment tribunal system, on the issue of whether veganism was a ‘belief’ and therefore protected under the Equality Act 2010.
+In January last year, we posted about veganism, highlighting a case that was making its way through the employment tribunal system, on the issue of whether veganism was a ‘belief’ and therefore protected under the Equality Act 2010.
 A preliminary hearing finally took place in early January 2020 and concluded that the claimant’s ethical veganism is indeed a philosophical belief that qualifies as a protected belief under the Equality Act.

 The question was, does the ‘belief’ part of the ‘religion or belief’ protected characteristic (which includes both religious and philosophical beliefs) provide protection to vegans?